rapidsai/raft/README.md

 - `ci`: Scripts for running CI in PRs
 - `conda`: Conda recipes and development conda environments
 - `cpp`: Source code for C++ libraries.
   - `bench`: Benchmarks source code
-  - `cmake`: Cmake modules and templates
+  - `cmake`: CMake modules and templates
   - `doxygen`: Doxygen configuration
   - `include`: The C++ API headers are fully-contained here (deprecated directories are excluded from the listing below)
     - `cluster`: Basic clustering primitives and algorithms.
     - `comms`: A multi-node multi-GPU communications abstraction layer for NCCL+UCX and MPI+NCCL, which can be deployed in Dask clusters using the `raft-dask` Python package.
     - `core`: Core API headers which require minimal dependencies aside from RMM and Cudatoolkit.
 These are safe to expose on public APIs and do not require `nvcc` to build.
 This is the same for any headers in RAFT which have the suffix `*_types.hpp`.
     - `distance`: Distance primitives
     - `linalg`: Dense linear algebra
     - `matrix`: Dense matrix operations